Salty's Lighthouse: Comparisons with Tugs

-(This creates an interesting comparison to the Thomas segments of Shining Time Station; as Britt Allcroft intended to introduce Thomas to America through that series, so the UK terms used in that series, i.e. trucks, were modified to reflect the US terms, but the episodes were still faithful to their source.
+(This creates an interesting comparison to the Thomas segments of Shining Time Station; as Britt Allcroft intended to introduce Thomas to North America through that series, so the UK terms used in that series (i.e. trucks) were modified to reflect the U.S. terms, but the episodes were still faithful to their source.
 In the case of Salty's Lighthouse, the show was completely repurposed for a new market, instead of attempting to create a faithful 'equivalent' of Tugs.)

 Along with the newly created stories, various changes were made to the characters featured in them.
-The characters of Sunshine, Captain Star (the narrator), and Little Ditcher were made female, presumably to appeal to a wider audience of children.
+The characters of Sunshine, Captain Star (the narrator), and Little Ditcher were made female, presumably to appeal to a wider audience.
 (Sunshine was referred to in some episodes as fellow switcher Ten Cents' sister.)

 The U.S. accents of the new voiceover replaced a range of British accents from the original characters (for example, the Glaswegian Scottish of Big Mac, or the Cockney accents of Ten Cents and Zorran).

-Some character names were also changed, usually to avoid confusion with others of the same name: Of the main characters, Big Mac became 'Big Stack' (possibly to avoid legal trouble from McDonald's over the name of their well-known burger).; O.J. became 'Otis' (possibly to avoid confusion with O. J. Simpson or the fact that O.J. can stand for the orange juice drink).; while Zebedee became 'Zeebee' (his original nameplate is left uncensored which indicates his name may have been consistently mispronounced).
+Some character names were also changed, mostly to avoid confusion with others of the same name: Of the main characters, Big Mac became “Big Stack”, possibly to avoid legal trouble from McDonald's over the name of their well-known burger, O.J. became “Otis” to avoid association with O. J. Simpson or the fact that O.J. are the initials for orange juice.
+Zebedee became 'Zeebee' although his original nameplate is left uncensored possibly from mispronouncing it.

-Izzy Gomez had an U.S. accent instead of a Mexican one, despite having the sombrero.
+Izzy Gomez had an American accent instead of a Mexican one, despite sporting a sombrero.
+This was to avoid offensive stereotypes.

 The Fultan Ferry was given a voice (despite not having a visible face or megaphone), and was confirmed as a male character.
 He also went under the name 'Fultan' by Grampus.

-Excluding the human characters, most of the faceless characters (such as Little Ditcher, Scuttlebutt Pete, and Puffa) don't speak through their visible megaphones (with the exception of Tramper (Nantucket) in "Salty Come Lately").
+Excluding the human characters, most of the faceless characters (such as Little Ditcher, Scuttlebutt Pete, and Puffa) do not speak through their visible megaphones (with the exception of Tramper (Nantucket) in "Salty Come Lately").

 Many supporting and incidental characters were also repurposed, to fit particular Salty's Lighthouse stories: